Eichmann in Jerusalem: Radical Evil & The Banality of Evil

-Here, however, Lipstadt glosses over the fact that the very aspect of Eichmann in Jerusalem that is being criticized by her own critique of Arendt (as well as by other critiques in the same genre of assaults on Arendt’s reputation) is the foregrounding of the banality of evil in Eichmann in Jerusalem as opposed to the ‘Radical Evil’ which she had spoken of in her book on the Origins of Totalitarianism.
-Additionally: Arendt’s the complicity of Zionist councils with the Nazis in preparing and coordinating the populations of the ghettoes for deportation to the camps is framed as dubious provocation rather than as reporting on historical fact.
-The issues that Lipstadt and others have taken exception to in Arendt’s Eichmann report, in other words, are precisely those elements not yet explicitly recorded in the Origins book.
-Arendt’s critics allege, on the one hand, that she should have stuck with her interpretation in Origins, and on the other hand, they insinuate she should have ignored this earlier material so that the Israeli prosecutor’s tenor could be absorbed impartially without contaminating references or reliance on earlier experiences and research.
-Arendt’s treatment of radical evil in the Origins book (both essential and contaminating of a fair impartial view of the Israeli judiciary, according to Arendt’s critics) is summarized in an abbreviated form on several occasions by many prestigious scholars (Steiner, for example), of whom Terry Eagleton is only one, when he writes the following precis:There is a kind of evil which is mysterious because its motive seems not to be to destroy specific beings for specific reasons, but to negate being as such. [...]
+However, Lipstadt glosses over the fact that the aspect of Eichmann in Jerusalem that is being criticized by her own critique of Arendt, as well as by other critiques of Arendt, is the foregrounding of the banality of evil in Eichmann in Jerusalem as opposed to the ‘Radical Evil’ which she had spoken of in her book on the Origins of Totalitarianism.
+Additionally, Arendt’s complicity, with the Jewish community councils, in preparing and coordinating the populations of the ghettoes for deportation to the camps is framed as provocation rather than historical fact.
+The issues that Lipstadt and others have taken exception to in Arendt’s Eichmann report, in other words, are those elements not yet explicitly recorded in the Origins book.
+Arendt’s critics believe, on the one hand, that she should have stuck with her interpretation in Origins, and on the other hand, they insinuate she should have ignored this earlier material so that the Israeli prosecution's opinion could be accepted without contaminating references or reliance on earlier experiences and research.
+Arendt’s treatment of radical evil in the Origins book (both essential and contaminating an impartial view of the Israeli judiciary, according to Arendt’s critics) is summarized in an abbreviated form on several occasions by scholars, such as George Steiner.
+Terry Eagleton writes:There is a kind of evil which is mysterious because its motive seems not to be to destroy specific beings for specific reasons, but to negate being as such. [...]
 Hannah Arendt speculates that the Holocaust was not so much a question of killing human beings for human reasons, as of seeking to annihilate the concept of the human as such.
 This sort of evil is a Satanic parody of the divine, finding in the act of destruction the sort of orgasmic release which one can imagine God finding in the act of creation.
 It is evil as nihilism —a cackle of mocking laughter at the whole solemnly farcical assumption that anything merely human could ever matter.
 In its vulgarly knowing way, it delights in unmasking human value as a pretentious sham.
 It is a raging vindictive fury at existence as such.
 It is the evil of the Nazi death camps rather than of a hired assassin, or even of a massacre carried out for some political end.
 It is not the same kind of evil as most terrorism, which is malign but which has a point.
-As Arendt explains in several interviews, her introduction of the "banality of evil" as a phrase was not intended as a propositional truth—rather she coined the phrase without aforethought of its being or meaning anything beyond a merely descriptive flourish of what she had witnessed and discovered through her research as a witness present at the trial who also read the complete the transcripts of the trial.: thus it was her critics who stabilize the notion of the 'Banality of Evil' into a static proposition about which the question of its truth or falsity may be asked, not (in terms of self-conscious intention) by Hannah Arendt herself.
+As Arendt explains in several interviews, her introduction of the "banality of evil" as a phrase was not intended as a propositional truth—rather she coined the phrase without intending it to mean anything beyond a descriptive expression of what she had witnessed and discovered through her research as a witness present at the trial who also read the complete the transcripts of the trial.
+Accordingly, it was her critics who take the notion of the 'Banality of Evil' as a proposition which is verifiable, not Hannah Arendt herself.